sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 Node Exporter.
 Links to the charts and default values are included in the `user-values-prom-operator.yaml` file.

-**Note:** If you are using a cloud provider, you must use ingress, rather than NodePorts.
+**Note 1:** If you are using a cloud provider, you must use ingress, rather than NodePorts.
 Use the samples in the [samples/ingress](/samples/ingress) area of this repository to set up either host-based or path-based ingress.

+**Note 2:** Although the Grafana helm chart supports a value to set the initial admin password, you must use the `GRAFANA_ADMIN_PASSWORD` value in `$USER_DIR/monitoring/user.env` to set this value.
+If not specified, the initial Grafana admin password will be randomly generated and logged during the initial deployment of the monitoring components.

 ## Workload Node Placement